-The manual begins with the story of Arna Williams, Ron Flowers, the Rev. Homer Williams and a church in Houston, Texas, that created a Healing Community after a terrible murder.
 The story shows that faith can play a miraculous role in creating healing - extending beyond the bounds of imagination.
 The story is also important because in the most critical sense, it does not involve a prison ministry program, a restorative justice program, a mentoring program, or a prisoner reentry program.
 In fact, the story is not about a program at all.
-Instead, it is a story of how faith and informal networks of support can create a healing community, how the multitude of strengths and assets inherent in those networks within a church make the creation of a healing community possible.
-It is the story of the many ways a church can support its families.
+Instead, it is a story of how faith and informal networks of support can create a healing community, how the multitude of strengths and assets inherent in those networks within a faith community make the creation of a healing community possible.
+It is the story of the many ways a congregation can support its families.
 Its own.

 We urge you to read this story before reading the rest of the manual because it shows the many ways a congregation can work to heal the wounds caused by a crime committed by a member of the congregation or their loved one.
-Later, elements of the story are woven throughout the manual to illustrate specific suggestions.